Treatment of Groin Pain | In Men and Women

 We have discussed that groin pains are often the result of referral pain from the hip and other regions of the body.
-Ligament laxity of the iliolumbar ligaments of the hip and the ligaments of the pubic symphysis joint are the most common ligaments involved in referral pain to the groin.
+Ligament laxity of the iliolumbar ligaments of the hip, and the ligaments of the pubic symphysis joint are the most common ligaments involved in referral pain to the groin.
 These ligaments can be strengthened with Prolotherapy.
 The Prolotherapy specialist understands the referral patterns of these ligaments and will palpate the various areas that may be involved.
 A good history from the patient regarding the injury and description of the pain along with the palpation will help the Prolotherapist to locate the involved ligaments and tender areas and make the appropriate diagnosis.

 When treating groin pain in women, Prolotherapy can help heal injured ligaments that may be referring pain to the groin.
 Prolotherapy works by initiating a mild inflammatory response in the treated area by injecting a solution that includes D-glucose.
 D-glucose is the normal sugar in the body, and when injected activates the immune system.
-The body’s normal healing inflammatory reaction boosts the blood flow to the area and stimulates the release of immune cells to the ligaments being treated.
+The body’s normal healing inflammatory reaction boosts the blood flow to the area and stimulates the release of immune cells to the ligaments and soft tissue areas being treated.
 These cells are natural reparative cells, which will cause regeneration and repair of the weakened ligaments.
 Once the ligaments are strengthened, the referral pain will stop, and the groin pain will resolve.